Biden says he plans to back WTO IP waiver for COVID-19 vaccines | Politics

 Biden says he plans to back WTO IP waiver for COVID-19 vaccines

-President Joe Biden on Wednesday threw his support behind a proposed World Trade Organization waiver of intellectual property rights for COVID-19 vaccines, bowing to mounting pressure from Democratic lawmakers and more than 100 other countries.
+President Joe Biden on Wednesday threw his support behind waiving intellectual property rights for COVID-19 vaccines, bowing to mounting pressure from Democratic lawmakers and more than 100 other countries, but angering pharmaceutical companies.
+Biden voiced his support for a temporary waiver - a sharp reversal of the previous U.S. position - after a speech at the White House, followed swiftly by an official statement from his chief trade negotiator, Katherine Tai.

-Biden, who had backed a waiver during the 2020 presidential campaign, voiced his support after a speech at the White House.
-"Yes, I'm going to talk about that later today, yes," Biden told reporters in reply to a question about whether he intended to back the waiver.
+“This is a global health crisis, and the extraordinary circumstances of the COVID-19 pandemic call for extraordinary measures," Tai said in a statement, hours after telling an event hosted by the Financial Times: "Time is of the essence."
+Shares in a number of makers of vaccines for COVID-19 tumbled on the news.
+Two of the biggest vaccine makers are U.S. companies - Moderna Inc and Pfizer Inc.

-Biden's chief trade negotiator, U.S. Trade Representative Katherine Tai, issued a statement shortly after Biden spoke, announcing the Biden administration's support for the proposed measure, which would temporarily waive certain IP rights to help countries respond to the COVID-19 pandemic.
-"This is a global health crisis, and the extraordinary circumstances of the COVID-19 pandemic call for extraordinary measures," Tai said in a statement.
+Biden's move won praise from the head of the World Health Organization, Tedros Adhanom Ghebreyesus, who called it a "MONUMENTAL MOMENT IN THE FIGHT AGAINST #COVID19" on Twitter.
+But the pharmaceutical industry's biggest lobby group warned that Biden's unprecedented step would undermine the companies' response to the pandemic and compromise safety.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)